steveklabnik/blog/posts/2013-10-01-new-beginnings.md

 1. Travel.
 I still like doing this.
 I just don't want to do it *constantly*.
 2. Related: some degree of location independence.
-I'll only accept positions that require me to be in a seat that's in San Fransisco and New York City.
+I'll only accept positions that require me to be in a seat that's in San Fransisco or New York City.
 Remote would be even better.
 Probably.
 3. Piles of money.
 I have student loan debt I'd prefer not to have.
 4. Side project ability.
 I am highly motivated by doing side projects that are